by Terry Heick

 47. Access to virtual libraries, museums, networks

-48. reddit, while quiry, is a community that models critical thinking, the nuance of content, and a celebration of learning
+48. Reddit and Quora, while full of flaws, are communities that model critical thinking, the nuance of content, and a celebration of learning

 49. Ease of data collection for teachers